Floyd Mayweather returning for June 6 exhibition fight - WHIZ News

 MIAMI GARDENS, Fla.
-(AP) — At age 44, Floyd Mayweather is returning to the ring for an exhibition fight.
+(AP) — A month before he returns to the ring at age 44 for an exhibition bout, Floyd Mayweather wound up in a brawl.

 Mayweather had a 50-0 record with 27 knockouts during a career in which he won world titles in five weight divisions over three decades.
 Among the opponents he beat were Canelo Alvarez, Manny Pacquiao and Oscar De La Hoya before he retired in 2015 — though he stopped mixed martial arts fighter Conor McGregor in 2017.